 Consideration for professional band iems

 There are mainly two types of iems.
 These are wired and wireless in-ear monitor systems.
-There are many different things to consider when choosing the best universal in ear monitors available for your own context.
+There are many different things to consider when choosing quality universal monitors available for your own context.

 A wireless stereo in-ear monitoring system allows you to move around unhindered and more.
 It consists of in-ear headphones, a transmitter and a receiver.
 It also comes with a range for the receiver which allows the user not to lose audio signal at any time during the performance.
 The wireless in-ear monitor is pricier.
 There are also Bluetooth options for wireless iems.
 Bluetooth doesn’t always have the range of other wireless in-ear systems, but it is still a good option for musicians.